mbusel04/cse15l-lab-reports/index.md

 ![Image](img/cat-na.png)
 ## directory as an argument
-- It will just throw an error that it's a directory.
+- It will just throw an error that it's a directory, because it asks specifically for a file.

 ![Image](img/cat-da.png)
 ## file as an argument